ajmassi/wg-discord/README.md

 - [Lightbulb](https://github.com/tandemdude/hikari-lightbulb) - Command handler for Hikari
 - [Pydantic](https://github.com/pydantic/pydantic) - Used for app configuration management

-&nbsp;

 ## Deployment

-***
 **IMPORTANT:** WireGuard requires **root** access to run so that it can modify network interfaces and routing.
 For this reason, there are a couple ways to execute WG-Discord:

 - Called directly as a python package on host
 - Spun up via Docker-Compose

-**Mitigation** In order to limit potential system vulnerability, the Docker deployment will run as root in a container with host network access and NET_ADMIN activated.
+**Mitigation:** In order to limit potential system vulnerability, the Docker deployment will run as root in a container with host network access and NET_ADMIN activated.
 This configuration provides a reduced surface, and improved security over running the Python package directly on the host.

-&nbsp;

 ### Configuration